 The BAC relies heavily on part-time, faculty who are professionals in the design fields.
 Although BAC instructors do not hold open hours, most work in the Boston area and are generally available beyond in-class times to address course-related questions or grading concerns.
-Faculty mailboxes, work phone numbers, and BAC e-mail accounts are the three most popular means of contacting faculty.
+Faculty mailboxes,, and BAC e-mail accounts are the best means of contacting faculty.

-Faculty mailboxes for current instructors, thesis advisors, and teaching assistants are located in the Education Center on the second floor.
+Faculty mailboxes for current instructors, , and teaching assistants are located in the Education Center on the second floor of the 320 Newbury Street building.
 These mailboxes are arranged alphabetically and can be used to leave messages and completed work.
 Mail for BAC faculty should be addressed as follows: c/o Boston Architectural College Faculty, 320 Newbury Street, Boston, MA 02115.
 The BAC is not responsible for forwarding mail to instructors who no longer teach at the BAC.